 Aids in Alzheimer’s prevention

 Ceylon cinnamon may help control high blood glucose levels in the brain.
 Hyperglycemic episodes happen in people with diabetes mellitus.
-This can contribute to cognitive decline.
+This can to cognitive decline.
 Cinnamon’s properties help make sure blood glucose levels don’t rise too fast.